A four-part web series packed with physical comedy and mechanical mayhem.

 Jiwi builds complicated contraptions to make his life easier, but they inevitably cause chaos for everybody around him, especially for his sister June.

-The series is accompanied by a cool series of interactive videos delving into the physics of JIWI’S MACHINES.
+The series is accompanied by a cool series of interactive videos delving into the physics of the Rube Goldberg machines.
 In these extra science videos, kids can learn about the simple machines and physics at the heart of all machines: wheels and axles, levers, pulleys, inclined planes, Newton’s laws, friction, centre of gravity and much more.

 An alarm clock goes off.
 Dropping it in a glass of water will silence the alarm.
-The weight of the glass also triggers a machine which helps the user get dressed...
+The weight of the glass also triggers a Rube Goldberg machine which helps the user get dressed...

 A year in the making, The Dresser was a live show performed at McColl Center for Art + Innovation.